Chapter 22 : Fighting with Scorpius

-She shrugged.
-"No, but I'm hungry.
-I didn't eat lunch, remember?
-If you both want to keep working, go ahead, but I need to eat something."
+"No, but I'm hungry - I skipped lunch, remember?
+If you both want to keep working for a bit, go ahead, but I need to eat something."

 She was not surprised when Scorpius immediately began to pack up his bag.
-She was also not especially surprised when Albus waved them off.
-"I'll be down in a little while, I need to finish this assignment first," he said.
-He looked vaguely amused at how eager his friend was to follow Rose out of the library, which she supposed was probably preferable to how he had been acting before now.
+Albus waved them off.
+"I'll be down in a little while, I want to finish this essay first," he said.
+He was clearly amused by how eager his friend was to follow Rose out of the library.

-As they left the library, she peeked over at Scorpius.
+As they left the library, she glanced at Scorpius.
 “You know I’m not sitting with you at the Slytherin table, right?”

 At this point, she had him backed up against a wall, and he swallowed audibly.
-However, when he replied, his voice was nearly as irritated as hers was.
+However, when he replied, his voice was just as irritated as hers was.

 Rose was caught between wanting to take out her wand to jinx the hell out of him and feeling vaguely pleased that at least liking her hadn’t completely taken away his backbone.

 She crossed her arms and backed off a little.
 “I don’t care what you think of him or why, he’s my cousin and I love him and I’m not going to just stand here while some stupid snake has a go at him.”

 His eyes had narrowed considerably, and the sneer she’d always disliked so much was back for the first time in weeks.
 “Don’t call me names.”